mrdbourke/tensorflow-deep-learning/README.md

 ## Extensions (possible places to go after the course)

 * [Neural Networks and Deep Learning Book](http://neuralnetworksanddeeplearning.com/) by Michael Nielsen - If the Zero to Mastery TensorFlow for Deep Learning course is top down, this book is bottom up.
 A fantastic resource to sandwich your knowledge.
-* [Deeplearning.AI specializations](https://www.deeplearning.ai) - This course focuses on code-first, the deeplearning.ai specializations will teach you what's going on behind the code.
+* [Deeplearning.AI specializations](https://www.deeplearning.ai) - The ZTM TensorFLow course focuses on code-first, the deeplearning.ai specializations will teach you what's going on behind the code.
 * [Hands-on Machine Learning with Scikit-Learn, Keras and TensorFlow Book](https://www.oreilly.com/library/view/hands-on-machine-learning/9781492032632/) (especially the 2nd half) - Many of the materials in this course were inspired by and guided by the pages of this beautiful text book.
 * [Full Stack Deep Learning](https://fullstackdeeplearning.com) - Learn how to turn your models into machine learning-powered applications.
 * [Made with ML MLOps materials](https://madewithml.com/#mlops) - Similar to Full Stack Deep Learning but comprised into many small lessons around all the pieces of the puzzle (data collection, labelling, deployment and more) required to build a full-stack machine learning-powered application.